-For a TOPS MPX position service set, the central control (CC) initiates DAS logon.
-The CC sends a message to the TOPS position controller (TPC) instructing it to log on to a specific DAS based upon the position service set.
+Upon successful password entry, or if no password is needed, the central control (CC) initiates DAS logon if required by the position's service set.
+The CC sends a message to the TOPS position controller (TPC), instructing it to log on to a specific DAS based upon the position's service set.
 If the DAS logon is successful, the service set for the position is sent to the TPC.
 If the DAS logon is unsuccessful, the SA position still receives DAS assistance calls from a general operator.
 A log is provided at the MAP, indicating the failure to log on to the DAS.

-TOPS MPX logoff procedure
+TOPS MP logoff procedure

-The logoff procedure for service assistants and the IC manager is described in Procedure 6-2.
+The logoff procedure for service assistants and the IC manager is described in the following procedure.